replica-io/.github/profile/README.md

 We are making a breakthrough in designing and implementing distributed replication protocols for the future of decentralized computing 🚀

-For more information, please check out [project's website](https://replica-io.dev).
+For more information, please check out the [project's website](https://replica-io.dev).